 3. Barrier methods

 With fertility awareness, you learn how to interpret your body’s natural signs and symptoms like changes in cervical mucus and basal body temperature to identify your fertile window (the days when you are most likely to become pregnant).
 During this time, you avoid unprotected sex.
-This form of birth control is non-hormonal and does not pose any direct risks to the mother or fetus, however, its effectiveness depends on the cooperation of users (partners in a sexual relationship).
+This form of birth control is non-hormonal and does not pose any direct risks, however, its effectiveness depends on the cooperation of users (partners in a sexual relationship).
 It’s highly recommended that you work with a trained practitioner to ensure support, knowledge and efficacy.

 5. Permanent sterilization / surgical sterilization

-Tubal ligation and tubal implants are two permanent contraception options.
-The procedure is done under general anesthetic (laparoscopy) so there is some health risk associated for women with CHD.
-Newer methods are being developed that can be done under sedation.
-Sterilization may have to be considered and should be based on discussions with your healthcare team. .
+Tubal ligation (often referred to as “getting your tubes tied”) and tubal implants are two options for permanent birth control that involve closing or blocking the fallopian tubes to prevent pregnancy.
+These procedures are done laparoscopically under general anesthetic (putting you to sleep), which can carry some health risks, especially for women with CHD.
+Newer methods are being developed using local or spinal anesthesia (leaving you awake), which might be safer for some individuals.
+For women with serious heart conditions, permanent birth control (sterilization) may have to be considered and should be based on discussions with your healthcare team. .

 Vasectomy is an effective method of birth control for men without any risks for women with CHD.
-It is important for you to talk about how this will affect your partner if you are no longer together.
+It is important for you to talk about how this will affect your partner.

 Key messages